(01) Ain Capital: Bourg-en-Bresse.

 (85) Vendée Capital: La-Roche-sur-Yon.
 Online: parish and civil registers, censuses, notarial records, land records, old post cards.
 New!: faire part, notarial minutes and délibérations municipales.

 (86) Vienne Capital: Poitiers.
-Online: parish and civil registers (now up to 1912), land records, census lists.
+Online: parish and civil registers (now up to 1912), land records, the military registrations from 1867-1908, census lists (collaborative indexing in progress).
 Interesting: A collection of notes on cards made during the 1950s extracting further information on Protestants, abandoned children and more.
-ALSO, the military registrations from 1867-1908.

 (87) Haute-Vienne Capital: Limoges.
 Online: Land records and finding aids only.
 Latest word is that the parish and civil registrations could be on-line around the end of 2014.
 The story is that there seems to be a problem of damp and fungus on the records.